ibm-watson-data-lab/watson-recipe-bot-janusgraph-dashboard/README.md

 ```

 Open this URL in your browser.
 Then follow the **Watson Recipe Bot Configuration** steps below.

-### Deploying the Dashboard to Bluemix, cont.

-Coming soon!

 ### Watson Recipe Bot Configuration